 The Hourly Fee

-Typically, Family & Divorce Lawyers charge by the hour.
-The range in Edmonton is approx. $200 to $600.
-Our fees range from $150 to $400 per hour.
-Students-at-law are billed out at a lower rate, as are paralegal services.
+Typically, Family & Divorce Lawyers charge by the hour with the range in Edmonton approximately laying between $200/hr to $600/hr.
+Our fees start from $150 to $400 per hour.
+Students-at-law & paralegal services are billed out at a lower rate.
 In some cases, we may provide select services on a “limited scope” retainer, which means we will assist with a specific legal step or task, and not take on your entire matter.

 The Cost of Legal Proceedings

 Legal fees can be financially daunting, but we work together with our clients to attempt to keep costs manageable.
-Often we have to pace the legal work over a number of months instead of intensively all at once is to keep the legal bills manageable.
+Often we have to pace the legal work over a number of months to keep your legal bills manageable.

-- Efficiently gather and exchange all the requested financial documentation
+- Efficiently gathering and exchanging all requested financial documentation

 We know this is easier said than done when you are experiencing the turmoil of family breakdown.
 Our aim is to reduce the amount of emotional and financial suffering experienced by all parties during this stressful period.

 Be completely honest and forthcoming

-In any Divorce or dispute over child or spousal support, you will be required to disclose financial documentation.
+In any divorce, parenting dispute, or spousal support disagreement, you will be required to disclose financial documentation.
 A considerable amount of time and money on fees is often spent ensuring this documentation is gathered and processed.
-If you gather and provide 2 organized copies of these documents, you can reduce your legal fees.
+By gathering and providing 2 organized copies of these documents, you can reduce your legal fees.
 Below are some resources to help aid in this step in the legal process:

-- The list of items required in a “Notice to Disclose” for a typical Divorce is attached.
-Financial Disclosure List PDF
+- The list of items required in a “Notice to Disclose” for a typical divorce

-If you are initiating a Divorce, you will need a copy of your Marriage Certificate.
-If you married outside of Canada, it may not be necessary to have the original Marriage Certificate from the country where you married, but it is always helpful.
-At the very least you will need a copy of a foreign Marriage Certificate and, if not in English, then a translation, as well.
+If you are initiating a divorce, you will need a copy of your Marriage Certificate.
+If you married outside of Canada, it may not be necessary to have the original Marriage Certificate from the country where you married.
+At the very least, you will need a copy of a foreign Marriage Certificate and, if not in English, then a translation as well.
 It is better to have the Marriage Certificate at the beginning of the process as we must ensure the names and other details are consistent on all legal documents.